 And a fat-to-protein ratio of about 55%.

-Blackwood Special Diet Dog Food is a plant-based kibble using a moderate amount of poultry and fish meals as its main sources of animal protein, thus earning the brand 4 stars.
+Blackwood All Life Stages Special Diet includes both grain-inclusive and grain-free dry dog foods using a notable amount of named meat meals as their main source of animal protein, thus earning the brand 4.5 stars.

 A Final Word

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.